Phan Khôi: The Nhân Văn Affair

 In 1956, Phan Khôi led the Nhân Văn - Giai Phẩm movement in Hanoi, and he served as editor in chief as well as the publisher of the Nhân Văn (1956).
 He also contributed to the Giai Phẩm periodical and Văn, a weekly publication.
 Some leading Vietnamese intellectuals in the north of the country, like Nguyễn Hữu Đang and Trần Đức Thảo (1917–1993), joined Phan Khoi to express their ideals in the Nhân Văn - Giai Phẩm Movement, demanding freedom of speech, freedom of the press, and democracy.
-They accused the Vietnamese Communist Party of violating the Constitution of the Democratic Republic of Vietnam.
+They accused the Communist Party of violating the Constitution of the Democratic Republic of Vietnam.

-In December 1956, the Vietnamese Communist Party forced the papers to close.
-By 1958,after indecision about what to do about the participants in this dissent, it had arrested numerous participants in the Nhan Van Giai Pham affair, imprisoned some of them, forced some into public self-criticism, and put others on trial.
+In December 1956, the Communist Party forced the papers to close.
+By 1958, after indecision about what to do about the participants in this dissent, it had arrested numerous participants in the Nhan Van Giai Pham affair, imprisoned some of them, forced some into public self-criticism, and put others on trial.
 This was reported to the world in the translated book The Nhân Văn Affair by Hoàng Văn Chí.

-Since this event till the last day of his life, Phan Khôi was kept prisoner at home by the Communist Party, his ideas and writings were suppressed.
+Since this event till the last day of his life, Phan Khôi was kept prisoner at home, his ideas and writings were suppressed.
 Phan Khôi died suddenly January 16, 1959 at home in Hanoi.